AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 I have one single ultimate goal: become **the Galactic Emperor.**

-Before dreaming of the Galactic Empire, I knew it would required seizing two things: power and a plan.
+Before dreaming of the Galactic Empire, I knew it would require seizing two things: power and a plan.

 The first part was cheap.
-I awakened as an Undead in a silent graveyard, under the pale moonlight of forsaken lands.<br>
+I awakened as an Undead in a silent graveyard, under the pale moonlight of forgotten lands.<br>
-I wasn't aware anything about the world.<br>
+I knew nothing about my past.
+The only thing I felt — was that I was Forsaken.<br>
 But to gain power, I educated myself in Magic, Shadows and Fire.

 But the plan? <br>